atlassian-labs/figma-for-jira/README.md

 ## Getting started

-1. Install and use the traget version of Node.js
+1. Install and use the target version of Node.js
    ```shell
    nvm install
    ```